quantling/pyndl/paper/paper.md

 has been that it only runs on Linux and CRAN's guidelines make it difficult to publish single platform packages [@R_project].
 Another reason is the limited maintainability through low level C and C++ code next to high level R code.
-The better maintainability of *pyndl* does not come at the cost of performance:
-The benchmark results in \autoref{fig:benchmark}, described in detail in our package's documentation, shows that *pyndl* is faster than *ndl* and *ndl2*.
-Memory is used efficiently by storing data records in compressed form and loading data points as they are needed during learning.

 A severe limitation of *ndl* and *ndl2* is that both packages have difficulties with non-ASCII input, causing problems in the analysis of non-English text corpora due to special characters or non-Latin alphabets.
 An example would be